NeoStoffyn/My-Csharp-projects/README.md

 # My-Csharp-projects by Neo

-Here are little script thad I maked
+Here are little scripts thad I maked

 And there are other script comming there are not extraordinary i am just learnig c# ;)